furstenheim/articles/multiselector/README.md

-## Multicursors in Intellij
+# Multicursors in Intellij
 One of the best features of IDEs are multicursors.
-VsCode, Sublime and Intellij they all have it and if you learn to use them, you'll notice a boost in productivity.
+VsCode, Sublime and Intellij they all have it.
+If you learn to use them, you'll notice a boost in productivity.

 Multicursors are great when you need to work with tabular data, for example arrays or data extracted from the database, when you need to write similar code like asserting in tests and many more.